Jagadishrathod/Complier-Design/SLR/slr.md

 ### State creation steps (big picture algorithm)
 1. Apply the start operation and
 2. complete the state:
-a.
-Use one read operation on each item C (non‐terminal or terminal) in the current state
+  * Use one read operation on each item C (non‐terminal or terminal) in the current state
   to create more states.
-b.
-Apply the complete operation on the new states.
+  * Apply the complete operation on the new states.
-c.
-Repeat steps  a  and  b  until no more new states can be formed.
+  * Repeat steps  a  and  b  until no more new states can be formed.